• Skip to primary navigation

 This is such a colourful salad, the vibrant green of the rocket, the intense dark red of the beets, the bright, blueish purple of the blueberries and the pure white feta.
 Which means that this salad contains a nice variety of nutrients.

-Where does the Red White & Blue come from?
+Where Does the Red White and Blue Come From?

 • Red - the intense red colour of beetroot is due to betacyanin – an antioxidant that is important for a healthy heart.